EthanDKwan/Stock-Tracker-Website/README.md

 Usage

--Enter a stock ticker (e.g., AAPL) to view historical data and buy/sell signals.
+-Explore: Enter a stock ticker (e.g., AAPL) to view historical data and buy/sell signals.

--Real-time updates and notifications are available in the live version.
+-Continuous monitoring: Real-time updates and notifications.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.